 Pan Fry & Oven Steam

-Now this is the part where you’re doing 2 different cooking methods.
-You’re pan-frying them first to just crisp up the coating.
+Now this is the part where you’re doing two different cooking methods.
+You’re pan-frying them first to crisp up the coating.
 This will help it stick to the pork cubes.

-Then, you’re going to steam-bake it in a covered/foil-covered baking dish.
-But there are 2 very important cooking details!
+Then, you will steam-bake it in a covered/foil-covered baking dish.
+But there are two very important cooking details!

 - Pour the oil into a deep-fryer or large skillet and heat to 350F.
 Carefully place 1-3 skewers into the hot oil and fry on all sides until crisp and golden brown. ~3-6 minutes per side.
 Transfer each fried skewer to a paper towel-lined plate and lightly sprinkle with sea salt.
 Repeat until they are all fried.

 - You MUST put a cooling rack or something in the bottom of your baking dish.
 Watch the video.
-I actually didn’t have a big enough cooling rack for my pan so I used the rings from canning jars.
+I didn’t have a cooling rack big enough for my pan, so I used the rings from canning jars.

 - If you have neither of these, you can snake rope some aluminum foil across the bottom of the baking dish.
 That’s what my Mom did.